 - 1/2 teaspoon salt

-- 1 cup short-grained, glutinous rice (I like to use Jasmine because of its added sweetness; pearl rice also works well)
+- 1 cup short-grained, glutinous rice (We like to use Jasmine because of its added sweetness; pearl rice also works well)

 - 4 1/2 cups milk